-2Big Phil had an authorized capital stock of ₱500,000,000 divided into 500 million shares with par value of ₱1.00.
+2Big Phil has an authorized capital stock of ₱500 million divided into 500 million shares with par value of ₱1.00.
 To date, the total amount of capital stock subscribed is ₱163,450,000 and paid-up capital is ₱442,000,000 inclusive of additional paid-in capital of ₱278,550,000.

-Calapan Waterworks Corporation ("CWWC" or "Calapan Water") was incorporated on May 23, 1991 and at present, has an authorized capital stock of ₱200 million divided into 200 million common shares, with a par value of ₱1 per share.
-As of December 31, 2020, 137,909,053 common shares of Calapan Water are subscribed and paid.
+Calapan Waterworks Corporation ("CWWC" or "Calapan Water") was incorporated on May 23, 1991 and at present, has an authorized capital stock of 200 million divided into 200 million common shares, with a par value of 1 per share.
+As of December 31, 2021, 137,909,053 common shares of Calapan Water are subscribed and paid.

-On November 13, 2014, CWWC and Tabuk Water subscribed shares in Nation Water Corporation.
+On November 13, 2014, CWWC and 2Big Phil subscribed shares in Nation Water Corporation.

 Nation Water Corporation ("NWC") is a pre-operating company that was formally registered with the SEC on November 13, 2014 primarily to engage in, carry on, conduct, operate, manage and maintain the general business of development and utilization of water resources which have for their objects the harnessment, production, and supply of water for domestic, municipal, agricultural, industrial, commercial and recreational purposes to this end, to acquire, own, lease, construct, install, equip, operate, manage and maintain plants for the harnessment, production, conveyance and supply of water and other plants and other related system elements required thereto.
-It has an authorized capital stock of ₱10million divided into 10 million common shares with a par value of ₱1 per share.
+It has an authorized capital stock of ₱10 million divided into 10 million common shares with a par value of ₱1 per share.
 Currently, 2.5 million common shares are subscribed and paid.

-The BOD of CWWC approved a total subscription of 2,499,995 common shares of Greater Rosario Water Inc. on July 13, 2018 at ₱1.00 per share and 1,249,995 common shares of Tubig Bohol Corporation on October 4, 2018 with a par value of ₱1.00.
+On July 13, 2018, the BOD of CWWC approved a total subscription of 2,499,995 common shares of Greater Rosario Water Inc. at ₱1.00 per share.